convincedcoder/convincedcoder.github.io-source/_posts/2018-09-08-SQL-NoSQL-NewSQL.md

 ## Hosted data stores

 When you are evaluating data stores for your project, it is a good idea to also consider the hosted data stores that are offered by cloud providers like AWS or Microsoft Azure.
 These hosted data stores include SQL, NoSQL and NewSQL data stores and using one of them could save you the headaches involved in managing your own data store or data store cluster.
+However, you should be careful regarding the amount of vendor lock-in this generates.

 ## Resources